obonaventure/mmtp-book/_sources/intro.rst.txt

 ************

-.. todo:: Brief introduction to the Internet, how it works and the key protocls
+.. todo:: Brief introduction to the Internet, how it works and the key protocols

 .. todo:: Why multipath, what are the motivations for this new protocol

-.. todo:: explain limitations of the current internet architecture and why mptcp was invented and why we need multipath as a key characteristic of transport protocols
+.. todo:: explain limitations of the current internet architecture and why Multipath TCP  was invented and why we need multipath as a key characteristic of transport protocols